Backbase/backbase.github.io/_posts/2021-06-16-android-flexible-configuration-with-deferred-resources.md

 But beyond these common use cases, Deferred Resources' design provides a lot of flexibility to provide resources in other ways.
 Each deferred resource type is an interface with one or more abstract functions to resolve the underlying resource.
 Thus, a user of the Deferred Resources library can define any resource-resolution implementation they'd like.
-The following are a few examples of how we are taking advantage of this flexibility.
+Here are some examples of how we're taking advantage of this flexibility.

 ## Color variants